jackhgallagher/fantasy/NFL Dynasty Constitution.md

 - Devys can only be picked in the rookie draft, and may only be drafted by teams without a devy already on their roster.
 - If the player is already loaded into the system, they can be drafted the same as any other player.
 If not, send a message to the commish, who can manually add the player and draft him to your team.
 - Once drafted into the NFL, a devy is added to a team's "real" roster.
+- It is possible for a team to own more than devy, since they may trade for another team's devy who was previously acquired in a rookie draft.

 ## __Scoring__ ##